MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 > [!NOTE]
 > Dependent inputs aren't available in [Government Community Cloud (GCC), GCC High, and Department of Defense (DOD)](~/concepts/app-fundamentals-overview.md#government-community-cloud) environments.

-Dependent inputs are input fields where one input value depends on the value of another input field.
-Dependent inputs make Adaptive Cards more intuitive by limiting options to relevant choices and preventing invalid data entries.
-You can design Adaptive Cards in Teams that contain dependent inputs with dynamic typeahead search.
+You can design Adaptive Cards in Teams where the value of an input depends on the value of another input.
 For example, consider an Adaptive Card with two `Input.ChoiceSet` dropdowns: one for selecting a country and another for selecting a specific city within that country.
-The first dropdown list filters the cities shown in the second dropdown list.
+The first dropdown list must filter the cities shown in the second dropdown list.

-If a user selects **USA** as the country in the first dropdown list, the second dropdown list displays the various states in the USA, such as **CA**, **FL**, and **TX**.
-If the user changes the selection from **USA** to **India**, the values in the second dropdown are reset, and a new list of states in India is displayed.
 This can be accomplished by making an `Input.ChoiceSet` with dynamic typeahead search depend on one or more other inputs in the card.

 **Placeholder for GIF**